Menopause and Peri-menopause

 The results for women taking estrogen with progesterone concluded that taking HRT increases your risk of breast cancer, but lowers your risk for colorectal cancer.
 There was a sharp decline in new breast cancer cases starting in 2003, which may be related to women taking less HRT.
-The other possible factor for the decline in breast cancer could be woman’s awareness by doing self breast exams and getting more frequent mammograms.
+The other possible factor for the decline in breast cancer could be women’s awareness by doing self breast exams and getting more frequent mammograms.

 However, when the possible link between breast cancer and hormone therapy was discovered, the women in the study were taken off the therapy and were asked to continue annual mammography.
-The chart below show the results between the group taking the HRT and the group with the placebo or just estrogen.
+The chart below shows the results between the group taking the HRT and the group with the placebo or just estrogen.

 Estrogen with progestin results in: